vernisaz/rust_dev_studio/README.md

        "WS-CGI": true,
        "translated": "./../rust_dev_studio/terminal"}]
 ```
-Make sure that *translated* paths are valid in the underline OS and they can be related to the directory the server started from.
-File *.home* residing in the same directory, where **rustcgi** executable stored, is required.
-The file has to specify fully qualified
-paths to the _HOME_ directory.
-(Actually it's any directory where the directory _.rustcgi_ will be landed)

 The mapping is used to run the RDS from the dev environment, therefore the access URL
 will look like `http://orangepi5:3000/rustcgi/rustcgi/src/html?session=rds&`,
 however it will be in a simpler appearance in the standard packaging as
 `http://orangepi5:3000/rustcgi/rustcgi`.
 Port and host name will be dependent
 on your environment.
 Obviously you can change the application web path too.

+Make sure that *translated* paths are valid in the underline OS and they can be related to the directory the server started from.

+File *.config* residing in the same directory, where **rustcgi** executable stored, is required.
+The file has to specify fully qualified
+paths to the app config directory.
+(Actually it's any directory where the directory _.rds_ will be landed)

+Directory _.rds_ may contain file _.workplace_ which contains a path to the directory where
+all projects will be landed.
+If no such file presented, then the workplace directory
+will be the ame as specified in _.config_ file.

 You are free to use any other web server capable to run CGI scripts.
 But the terminal can be used only with **SimHTTP**,